 Step 7-c ) The following image shows you the edited code copied into WordPress.
-I typed usermap=”#map” and I also typed < map name=”map”>.
+You can see usermap=”#map” and < map name=”map”> also added.

-Step 8 ) The following shows you the extra code I used for this example.
+Step 8 ) The following shows you the extra code used for this example.

 Wrap the code in a HTML div tag.
 This will prevent WordPress or your theme from stripping the code or adding other html tags.
 It also allows you to control where you would like your image to appear in your webpage.